MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-transition.md

 ---
-title: Transition to new form processing model version -  AI Builder | Microsoft Docs
+title: Transition to new object detection model version -  AI Builder | Microsoft Docs
 description: Preview model versions won't be compatible with updated model versions, so you have to recreate existing models.
 author: Jarennert
 manager: kvivek